Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 Setting number of tourists in c3 city to 51
 Setting number of tourists in c3 city to 44
 ```
-The `init` walker visits `c2` and `c3` edges multiple times as you can observe in the graph visualization `c2` and `c3` has multiple paths. to avoid resettnig the number of tourists in each visit let's replace the `set_tourists` ability with following code snippet;
+The `init` walker visits `c2` and `c3` edges multiple times as you can observe in the graph visualization `c2` and `c3` has multiple paths. to avoid resetting the number of tourists in each visit let's replace the `set_tourists` ability with following code snippet;

 ```jac
 can set_tourists{ #also can use "with activity"